cydrollinger/battery-charger/README.md

 >Phone: 406-539-8117

 **NOTE:**
- This design is not perfect but is provdided gratis.
-Please think critically while utilizing and or redesigning for your success.
+ This design has been tested and functions as specified.
+The design is provdided gratis, but, please think critically while utilizing and or redesigning for your success.
 Conversation is welcome, but be advised ER is a professional design house and monetary compensation is required for work toward this design enabling your success.

 ![Battery_charger](/hardware/eagleUp/BatChrgv1.png)